elasticpath/elasticpath-dev/docs/promotions-builder/promotions-builder-codes/create-first-time-shopper-code.md

 ---
-title: Create First-time Shopper's Coupon Code
+title: Create First time Shopper's Coupon Code
-nav_label: Create First-time Shopper's Coupon Code
+nav_label: Create First time Shopper's Coupon Code
 sidebar_position: 10
 ---

-A first-time shopper is a shopper who has not completed any purchases or authorized orders with the store.
+A first time shopper is a shopper who has not completed any purchases or authorized orders with the store.

 :::note
 - Orders without payment transactions do not count as completed purchases.